 The tone of partisanship surround medication use has become intense.
 I often hear from people who have either been harmed or saved by medication.
 The drugs are either toxic or life-saving, and psychiatrists get into the battle along with patients.

-As Ronald Pies says in a recent article (How American Psychiatry Can Save Itself), the field suffers from a public perception that psychiatrists don’t pay attention to the emotional needs of patients but only offer drugs to reduce symptoms.
+As Ronald Pies says in his article (How American Psychiatry Can Save Itself), the field suffers from a public perception that psychiatrists don’t pay attention to the emotional needs of patients but only offer drugs to reduce symptoms.
 Many psychiatrists are challenging prevailing practices about how mental illnesses are defined and the influence of the pharmaceutical industry on the treatment of conditions like depression.

 Of course, those of us living with depression don’t really care about the psychiatric profession.
 We care about getting well and leading fulfilling lives.
 It seems bizarre that the medical profession we rely on for aid is itself so conflicted about how to help us.
 And it seems strange as well that there is so much partisanship surrounding questions of whether or not medication is an appropriate treatment.